codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

-alpha_numeric_space     No          Fails if field contains anything other than alpha-numeric characters, numbers or space. decimal                 No          Fails if field contains anything other than a decimal number. differs                 Yes         Fails if field does not differ from the one in the parameter.                                   differs[field_name] exact_length            Yes         Fails if field is not exactly the parameter value.
+alpha_numeric_space     No          Fails if field contains anything other than alpha-numeric characters, numbers or space. decimal                 No          Fails if field contains anything other than a decimal number. differs                 Yes         Fails if field does not differ from the one in the parameter.                                   differs[field_name] equals                  Yes         Fails if field is not exactly the parameter value. exact_length            Yes         Fails if field is not exactly the parameter value in length.
 One or more comma-separated values.                                             exact_length[5] or exact_length[5,8,12] greater_than            Yes         Fails if field is less than or equal to the parameter value or not numeric.                     greater_than[8] greater_than_equal_to   Yes         Fails if field is less than the parameter value, or not numeric.                                greater_than_equal_to[5] in_list                 Yes         Fails if field is not within a predetermined list.                                              in_list[red,blue,green]